bcgov/wps/web/README.md

 Installs all dependencies in the node_modules folder.

+#### Cypress on WSL2

+It's possible to configure cypress to run with an X-server with WSL2 and Windows [see this blog entry](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress)

 ### Executing program

 In the project directory, create `.env` file at root using `.env.example` as a sample, then you can run: